 - On low speed, beat the cocoa mixture and the remaining flour mixture, into the brown sugar mixture until even incorporated, Scraping down sides until you no longer see any of the white flour or creamed mixture.

-- Using a 2 TBL scoop, drop the dough onto parchment lined baking sheets, spacing about 3 inches apart.
+- Using a medium to large scoop, drop the dough onto parchment lined baking sheets, spacing about 3 inches apart.
 Don’t make the rounds much larger or they may spread too much during baking.
 You may make them smaller though.

 - As these are a sandwich cookie, try and make an even number of cookies so they match up.